 I, the student, acknowledge and agree that I am fully responsible for any charges incurred as a result of registration for classes, enrollment for or cancellation of room and board agreements, other optional services I utilize, including, but not limited to, health insurance, course fees, travel course fees and other fees, and any fines or charges incurred resulting from missing required deadlines.
 I further warrant and represent that I fully understand and agree to the terms and conditions below.

-All students are responsible for reviewing, understanding, and abiding by the College’s regulations, procedures, requirements, and deadlines as described in all official College publications.
+All students are responsible for reviewing, understanding, and abiding by the University’s regulations, procedures, requirements, and deadlines as described in all official University publications.
 These publications include, but are not limited to, the Catalog and Academic Calendars.

 All tuition, fees, charges, and other College expenses are due at the beginning of each academic term and are the student’s responsibility to pay.
 Payment must be made by the payment deadline as posted on the Student Account and Billing website.

 Students may enroll in an optional monthly payment plan for a nominal enrollment fee.
 Students enrolled in the payment plan will be billed or charged monthly.
-Full payment of the amount charged by the payment plan does not mean the student’s SNC account is paid in full.
-Students must review their SNC account statements to ensure the budgeted payment plan payments are sufficient to cover their balances with the College.
+Full payment of the amount charged by the payment plan does not mean the student’s SNU account is paid in full.
+Students must review their SNU account statements to ensure the budgeted payment plan payments are sufficient to cover their balances with the University.

-Students are required to pay any outstanding balances above the budgeted payment plan amounts directly to the College by the payment due date.
+Students are required to pay any outstanding balances above the budgeted payment plan amounts directly to the University by the payment due date.